Ratstail91/Toy/c-api/repl_tools_h.md

 # repl_tools.h

 This header provides a number of tools for compiling and running Toy, and is used primarily by the repl.
-However, it can also be modified and used by any host program with little effort.
+However, it can also be modified and used by any host program with a little effort.

-This is not a core part of the Toy library, and as such `repl_tools.h` and `repl_tools.c` can both be found in the `repl/` folder.
+This is not a core part of Toy or a library, and as such `repl_tools.h` and `repl_tools.c` can both be found in the `repl/` folder.

 ### const char* Toy_readFile(const char* path, size_t* fileSize)